The Link Between Perfectionism and Anxiety in High-Achieving Women

 Perfectionism often thrives on external pressures and unrealistic expectations, not what you want your life to look like and feel like.
 In therapy, you will have the opportunity to identify your values so you can reshape your idea of success.
 When focusing on values over perfection, we tend to experience a happier, more fulfilling life that is grounded in authenticity.

-Online Anxiety and Perfectionism Therapy Can Help You Break the Cycle
+Online Anxiety and Perfectionism Support Can Help You Break the Cycle

 Perfectionism and anxiety can become deeply ingrained in day-to-day life.
 However, that doesn’t mean it’s permanent.
 Therapy offers a safe space to help you identify and challenge beliefs and patterns that keep you stuck, so you can build new, healthier paths.